 Training Conferences & Rounds

-Attending Rounds - Attending rounds are made daily by one member of the faculty with the fellows, residents, and medical students.
+Attending rounds are made daily on each of the five services (YNHH General ID, YNHH Transplant ID, YNHH Smilow ID, VA, and SRC) by one member of the faculty with the assigned fellow, residents, and medical students.

-Infectious Disease Conference - Yale-New Haven Hospital.
-This is a weekly conference organized by the Infectious Diseases Section fellows and designed to provide in-depth discussion of pathogenic mechanisms, diagnosis, and treatment of diseases manifested by one or two specially selected patients recently seen by members of the faculty and fellows.
+Boyer Center (Wednesday, 8:30-9:30am).
+This well attended interactive weekly conference is organized by the Infectious Diseases Section fellows.
+The conference is designed to provide in-depth discussion by individuals and a featured faculty panel of pathogenic mechanisms, diagnosis, and treatment of diseases manifested by one or two specially selected patients recently seen by members of the faculty and fellows.

 Boyer Center (Wednesday, 10-11am).
 This is a weekly conference designed to review selected clinical topics in a didactic format.
 Approximately 4-5 guest speakers are invited per year to give state of the art clinical talks.

 (Monday, Tuesday, Thursday, and Friday, 11am): All three YNHH ID teams conduct rounds in the clinical microbiology laboratory reviewing important case material with the director, Dr. David Peaper.
 Similar rounds occur once weekly at the VA CT Hospital.

 This seminar series is held weekly at Yale and is jointly sponsored by the Section of Infectious Diseases and the Section of Microbial Pathogenesis.
 Outside speakers present at approximately 2/3 of the seminars.
 On the remaining dates, fellows and students from Infectious Diseases and Microbial Pathogenesis present their research.